aimms/documentation/webui/map-widget.rst

 Adding identifiers to arc option fields
 +++++++++++++++++++++++++++++++++++++++

-We start by illustrating the addition of an arc set for the example at hand where only the root set Locations with index l has been added as node set.
+We illustrate first the addition of an arc set for the example at hand where only the root set Locations with index l has been added as node set.
 In this example, let's assume that l_from and l_to are two alias indexes spanning the same Locations set as the index l.
 When clicking on the identifier selector of the Value field (as shown above), a pop-up dialog is shown where the arc identifier may be selected: